UniKerogen/space-shooter/README.md

 - supplement - Supplemental material for ReadMe

 ## Usage
+- Libraries Requirements: Python3, pygame
+- Built and tested on anaconda with Python 3.11.5 and pygame 2.5.2
+### Instructions:
-Place all files in the same folder and run game.py
+1. Place all files in the same folder
+2. Run game.py

 ## Past Generation Updates
 - [x] vA1 - Initial Game Structure